openbsd/xenocara/lib/mesa/docs/drivers/anv.rst

 ---------

-Here are a few environment variable debug environment variables specific to Anv:
+Here are a few environment variable debug environment variables specific to ANV:

 :envvar:`ANV_ENABLE_PIPELINE_CACHE`
-   If defined to ``0`` or ``false``, this will disable pipeline caching, forcing Anv to reparse and recompile any VkShaderModule (SPIRV) it is given.
+   If defined to ``0`` or ``false``, this will disable pipeline caching, forcing ANV to reparse and recompile any VkShaderModule (SPIRV) it is given.
 :envvar:`ANV_DISABLE_SECONDARY_CMD_BUFFER_CALLS`
    If defined to ``1`` or ``true``, this will prevent usage of self